kgoettler/ursamajor/README.md

 ![](./sample/ursamajor.png)

-Ursa Major is a colorscheme, inspired by Nord, but designed to offer more balanced gray/white hues.
+Ursa Major is a colorscheme, inspired by the Nord colorscheme and the [Nordic](https://github.com/EliverLara/Nordic) theme by Eliver L., but designed to offer more balanced gray/white hues.

 # Installation